 The chaos leads to insight

 This allows you to spot hidden bugs and dependencies between subsystems that may otherwise behave normally when tested independently.
 You can now verify (and subsequently improve) your production-level performance bottlenecks and fault tolerance mechanisms.
 If your system can’t gracefully handle an injected fault, it’s also likely to fail in production when confronted with unexpected real-world conditions.
-This could result in data loss or corruption, service downtime, and other negative outcomes—placing a financial and time drain on your organization.
+This could result in data loss or corruption, service downtime, and other negative outcomes—placing a financial and time drain on your organisation.

 Testing for the predictable is standard.
 Chaos testing provides you with a glimpse of the unexpected and, therefore, a way to prepare for it.